 Before we start talking about AI’s involvement in HR management, it’s important to understand that there are several different branches at work when it comes to artificial intelligence.
 The term includes domains such as machine learning (ML), predictive analytics, deep learning, and more.

 As such, the applications with which we interact and will continue to welcome in our lives don’t come from one single source.
 For instance, HR management uses predictive analytics and machine learning to understand talent attrition and acquisition.
 And according to Venngage, 61 percent of companies are using AI to improve their human resources processes.

 - Talent Aquisition

 The simple process of going through hundreds or thousands of CVs and filtering them by hand is time-consuming and exhausting for the human mind.
 Luckily, AI can help hiring managers identify the best candidates in a matter of minutes.

 Today’s recruiting virtual assistants can crosscheck the data from CVs against a list of skills and traits that helped former employees in the same position.
-Furthermore, by using a software solution, you eliminate human bias as the software doesn’t have prejudices against specific human traits.
+Furthermore, by using a software solution such as applicant tracking systems, you eliminate human bias as the software doesn’t have prejudices against specific human traits.